RalphHightower/blog/README.md

 [^1200]: I'd call it thievery when one pays less than the agreed upon contracted price for goods or services.
 It was in Wikipedia or a news story on the web that Trump paid something like 30% for several grand pianos for his casinos.<br />It’s like I buy a Ford truck priced at \$100,000 and I tell the dealer, "It’s a good truck, but it’s not worth \$100,000.
 I'll pay you \$30,000 for the truck."

 ## Donald Trump – The Reasons Against Him

+January 10, 2024, Donald J Trump was convicted on thirty-four counts for the falsification of business records related to paying *"hush money"* to porn star, Stormy Daniels, for an extramarital affair.
+No jail time.
+No probation.
+No fines or penalties.
+Nothing.

 ### Donald Trump's Serious Character Flaws